 It’s not a marriage book.
 Although, it’s made me look at my marriage.
 It’s not a “what to do when bad things happen” book, although if you’re facing hard times, this is the book for you.
 It’s a book that will lead you to trust God no matter where you are…or where you think He is.

 It’s an easy read with only ten little chapters and I finished it quickly.
-But I’m excited to join the Book Club at Lara’s blog in April because I want to read it again this time, doing the small group questions and “digging deeper” section at the end of each chapter.
+I want to read it again doing the small group questions and “digging deeper” section at the end of each chapter.
 I think this is a book that is born of such real life change, that it will change my own life if I take time with it.

 One of my favorite chapters was about prayer and praying God’s Word.
 (That’s kind of a theme with me, you know.)
 Lara says,